Anshuman1812-lab/Wargames_Walkthrough/Bandit/Level_8.md

 2. **Search for the Keyword with `grep`:**

-Use `grep` to search within `data.txt` for lines containing the word “millionth.”
+Use `grep` to search within `data.txt` for lines containing the word **millionth**.
 This command will locate and display the line with the keyword:

 ```bash
 grep "millionth" data.txt